Composers Datebook®

 Synopsis

-On today’s date in 1914, the original version of “A London Symphony” by the English composer Ralph Vaughan Williams premiered at the old Queen’s Hall in that city.
+On today’s date in 1914, the original version of A London Symphony, by English composer Ralph Vaughan Williams, premiered at the old Queen’s Hall in that city.

 Royal Albert Hall became the replacement venue for the bombed-out Queen’s Hall, and despite the loss of the original full score, that was reconstructed from the orchestral parts.

-But after its 1914 premiere, Vaughan Williams had second thoughts, and third and fourth thoughts about his symphony’s original form.
-In 1936 published a substantially revised version he declared definitive, asking that any earlier incarnations of “A London Symphony” not be performed in public.
+But after its 1914 premiere, Vaughan Williams had second thoughts — and third and fourth thoughts — about his symphony’s original form.
+In 1936, he published a substantially revised version that he declared definitive, asking that any earlier incarnations of A London Symphony not be performed in public.

-It wasn’t until 2001 that the original version was heard again, with the blessing of the composer’s widow, Ursula, to satisfy those curious about Vaughan Williams’s first thoughts about the city called “The Big Smoke,” and London’s evocative sounds.
+It wasn’t until 2001 that the original version was heard again, with the blessing of the composer’s widow, Ursula, to satisfy those curious about Vaughan Williams’ first thoughts about the city called “The Big Smoke,” and London’s evocative sounds.

 Music Played in Today's Program

-Ralph Vaughan Williams (1872-1958) Symphony No. 2 (A London Symphony) London Symphony; André Previn, cond.
+Ralph Vaughan Williams (1872-1958): Symphony No. 2 (‘A London Symphony’); London Symphony; Andre Previn, cond.
 RCA/BMG 60581

 On This Day